cltpr/cltpr.github.io/about_en.md

 ![Nous](/images/profil.jpg)

-We have a daughter, who is 14 months old, and a dog, Iris, who is the real boss of the house:)
+We have a daughter, who is 2 years old, and a dog, Iris, who is the real boss of the house:)

 ![Iris](/images/irisChiot.png)